Toxnot allows you to represent products that are made up of substances and materials that sometimes differ in their formulations.

 In Example 3, there are two complete Products (which are linked) marked as Alternatives, each a Toilet, but from a different Plant.
 The weight fields are independent between the two Alternatives.

 It's easy to create a Composite Product, as in Example 3 above.
-From the Products page, select the checkboxes of the Products you want to join as alternatives, and then click the "Create Composite Product" button.
-You can also create a Product out of linked materials as well from the Materials page.
+From the Products page, select the checkboxes of the Products in your library you want to join as alternatives, and then select the "Actions" drop-down and "Create Composite Product."
+You can also create a Composite Product out of linked materials as well from the Materials page.

 Composite Products are useful because they record the exact compositing that was used to generate a report, and you can open them back up later to see what was in the report.